Currently, there is a waiting time due to high demand. Please see our Delivery page for more information.

 When you do manage to oust her from the box, she’ll simply head back there again and resume her brooding.
 Once she feels established in her new maternal role, she will fluff out her feathers and may begin to self-pluck her chest feathers to line the nest.

 Appearances can be misleading.
-The hen may look as though she will sit in the box for eternity, but in reality, she will only stay there – usually – for three weeks.
+Your hen may look as though she’ll sit in the box for eternity, but in reality, she’ll only stay there – usually – for three weeks.
 This is the length of time it takes a chicken egg to hatch.
-This means, if space allows, you can simply let her brood for 21 days, and then the mood will lift, and she will return to business as usual.
+This means, if space allows, you can simply let her brood for 21 days, and once the mood lifts, she’ll return to business as usual.
+But, if you don’t have a rooster and don’t want to rear your own chicks, this can be frustrating and you’ll want to break your hen from her broodiness.

-A related anti-broody trick is to place a packet of frozen peas or sweetcorn kernels underneath the hen in the nestbox.
+A common anti-broody trick is to place a packet of frozen peas or sweetcorn kernels wrapped in a blanket or tea towel underneath the hen in the nest box.
 Crushed ice cubes in a bag will do the trick, too.
 This has the dual impact of cooling the chicken down and making life in the nest box too uncomfortable for brooding.

-Some owners use a so-called ‘broody enclosure’ to break the habit.
+Some chicken keepers use a so-called “broody enclosure” to break the habit.
 This is a wire cage or crate, in which the chicken is placed along with food and water.
-The wire is slightly uncomfortable and will also help cool her down.
 After three days, this gentle form of solitary confinement will usually break the broody habit.
-The signs that the brood-mood is over are obvious – the hen will stop fluffing out her feathers and will stalk around the cage, rather than sitting and brooding.
+The signs that the brood mood is over are obvious – the hen will stop fluffing out her feathers and will stalk around the cage, rather than sitting and brooding.

-Then again, you could purchase some fertilized eggs and let the broody hen get on with it.
-If you want chicks, this is by far the easiest, and most natural way of producing them – under the fluffy belly of a broody hen.
+Then again, you could purchase some fertilized eggs and let the broody hen resume as she was.
+If you do want chicks, this is by far the easiest, and most natural way of producing them – under the fluffy belly of a broody hen.

 This entry was posted in Chickens